 Auto exposure bracketing uses those same numbers, with 2, 3, 5, or 7 shots available.

-EOS metering systems are ever-improving, and the vast information provided by the DIGIC X and DIGIC Accelerator processors reading the BSI imaging sensor provides further improvements.
-The R5 II's metering system performs impressively, and I now use AE for a high percentage of my photography, usually in manual mode via auto ISO.
+EOS metering systems are ever improving, and the vast information provided by the DIGIC X and DIGIC Accelerator processors reading the BSI imaging sensor provides further improvements.
+The R5 II's metering system performs impressively, and I now use AE for a high percentage of my photography, usually in manual mode via auto ISO, which makes adjusting the shutter speed for changing scenarios only a fast roll of the dial.

-While those specs are similar to the R5's EVF, the R5 II's EVF is brighter, has a higher contrast ratio, and has HDR capabilities available to produce a natural view, similar to an OVF (Optical Viewfinder).
+While th R5 II's EVF specs are similar to the R5's, the R5 II's EVF is brighter, has a higher contrast ratio, and has HDR capabilities available to produce a natural view, similar to an OVF (Optical Viewfinder).

 Extremely valuable is the blackout-free performance (when using the electronic shutter), permitting easy tracking of fast action even during 30 fps capture.